- History and visit the Rue d’Assas in Paris

-- Transfer to the Rue d’Assas in Paris
+- Transfer to rue d’Assas in Paris

 History and visit the Rue d’Assas in Paris